Never Ever (1996 film)

 Never Ever is a 1998 independent film written and directed by Charles Finch, and starring Finch, Sandrine Bonnaire, and Jane March.
+It premiered at the Toronto International Film Festival on 13 September 1996 and was later released to video on 10 February 1998.

 Plot

-Thomas and Amanda Murray, a British couple who move to Paris, where Thomas gets a job working at a bank owned by Amanda's father, Arthur.
+Thomas and Amanda Murray, a British couple, move to Paris where Thomas gets a job working at a bank owned by Amanda's father, Arthur.
 Amanda does not like Paris, and returns home to London.
-Thomas then meets up with a French woman named Katherine, and begins an affair with her.
+On a country drive, Thomas meets up with a French woman named Katherine and begins an affair with her.
+When Amanda discovers the affair, she attempts suicide.
+Arthur begs Thomas to drop Katherine, reconcile with Amanda and fly off with her to Hong Kong, where another job awaits him.